 Is there scholarship money?

 The University Financial Aid Office has many sources of scholarship money.
-In addition, these organizations provide scholarships for those seeking to become school librarians:
+In addition, the following organizations provide scholarships for those seeking to become school librarians.

 - American Library Association

 - Association for Library Service to Children

 - Texas Association of School Librarians

 Consult professional organizations within your state for other opportunities.